 Skip to main content

-Functions are how agents interact with your app’s live data.
-Without functions, an agent can only chat and reference knowledge base documents.
-With functions, it can answer questions like “Show me all deals closing this month” by querying your data.
+The MCP Server is how agents interact with your app’s live data.
+Without it, an agent can only chat and reference knowledge base documents.
+With MCP data access, it can answer questions like “Show me all deals closing this month” by querying your data directly.

 How it works